timcharper/git_osx_installer/README.md

 ## I have XCode installed (and consequently it's bundled git); how do I get my system to use this version instead?

-If you have XCode installed, and want to use a later git, running the following should help:
+Xcode installs it's git to `/usr/bin/git`; recent versions of `OS X` (Yosemite and later) ship with stubs in /usr/bin, which take precedence over this git.
+To overcome, do the following:

-    sudo mv /usr/bin/git /usr/bin/git-xcode
+    sudo mv /usr/bin/git /usr/bin/git-system
     sudo ln -sf /usr/local/git/bin/git /usr/bin/git

 Note, you will need to restart your shell after so-doing, as most shells (bash) cache command location resolution from PATH.